IGBIllinois/IGBIllinois-php/README.md

 ```
 "igbillinois/igbillinois-php": "1.0"
 ```
-* To always use latest version
+* To always use latest tag release
 ```
 "igbillinois/igbillinois-php": ">=1.0 <2.0"
 ```